 The Company Secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.
 The company secretary may only be appointed or removed by the Board.
 All directors have access to the company secretary and vice versa.

 The Company is committed to diversity and recognises the benefits arising from employee and board diversity and the importance of benefiting from all available talent.
 Diversity includes but is not limited to gender, age, disability, ethnicity, religion and cultural background.
 The Company’s diversity policy is available at www.netcommwireless.com/investors/corporate-governance/diversity-policy.
-The Company was not a “relevant employer” under the Workplace Gender Equality Act during the financial year ending 30 June 2016.
+The company recently advised the Workplace Gender Equality Agency of its’ intention to register as a “relevant employer”.
+The agency has advised our first report will be due in May 2018.

-While the Board’s objective is to increase the proportion of females employed by the Company each year, there has historically been a lack of suitable female applicants for the specialised technical positions required by the Company.
+While the Board’s objective is to increase the proportion of women employed by the Company each year, the specialised skill set we are often seeking to source is very challenging to secure, let alone employ someone of a specific gender.
 Given this, the Board felt that it would be impractical to set specific targets for gender diversity at this stage.

 The table below shows the gender mix of employees within the Company:

-NetComm Wireless does have a diverse mix of ethnicities within the organization – with 65% of its employees born outside of Australia from 31 different countries.
+NetComm Wireless does have a diverse mix of ethnicities within the organisation with 65% of its employees born outside of Australia from 32 different countries.

 The performance of the Board is reviewed annually in line with its Charter.
 The Board also annually reviews the performance of the CEO based on periodic objectives set by the Board.
 The Nominations and Remuneration Committee annually reviews and determines the remuneration arrangements for the CEO, submitting their recommendations to the Board for approval.
 The performance of senior management is reviewed on annual basis based on periodic objectives set by the CEO.